GA4 Explained: What It Is and What You Need to Do

 The ‘New’ Google Analytics

-On March 16th of this year Google dropped a bombshell.
+On March 16, 2022 Google dropped a measurement bombshell.

-They announced they will be sunsetting Universal Analytics in 2023.
+They announced they would be sunsetting Universal Analytics in 2023.

-Not only that — starting July 1, 2023 GA4 will be the only analytics tool they support.
+They also announced that starting July 1, 2023 Google Analytics 4 (GA4) would be the only analytics tool they would support moving forward.

 When development on GA4 began, Google Analytics was already more than 12 years old.

-It was time to redesign the infrastructure to make Google Analytics more user-friendly while preserving the key features and functionality you use in Universal Analytics (UA) properties today.
+It was time to redesign the infrastructure to make Google Analytics more user-friendly while preserving the key features and functionality from Universal Analytics (UA) properties.

 The chart below shows the most important differences between UA properties and GA4 properties.